 Other savings options at Pentagon Federal Credit Union

 Pentagon Federal Credit Union ranks well when it comes to savings accounts due to its Premium Online Savings offering.
-You only need $5 to open the account, there is no monthly fee and the APY is 0.70 percent as of September 2020.
+You only need $5 to open the account, there is no monthly fee and the APY is competitive.

 Additionally, FedPen offers a regular savings account; however, the APY is only a modest 0.05 percent.
 A money market savings account is also on offer with a 0.15 percent APY on balances over $100,000.